U.S. Senate unanimously confirms McDonald to head veterans agency

 McDonald, a graduate of the U.S. Military Academy at West Point who served as P&G CEO from 2009 to 2013, is widely expected to start his new job with an extra $17 billion at his disposal to reduce months-long health care wait times in new legislation slated for passage by Congress this week.

 The compromise measure reached by the leaders of the Senate and House of Representatives Veterans Affairs committees on Monday would allow veterans forced to wait more than 30 days for an appointment to seek care from private doctors at VA expense.
-It would provide $5 billion for the VA to hire more doctors and nurses and open 27 new clinics across the country.
+It also will provide $5 billion for the VA to pay for doctors and nurses.

-The measure also would give McDonald sweeping new authorities to fire or demote VA employees for poor performance, subject to a 21-day appeal process.
-To date, no one has been dismissed at VA over the misrepresentation of wait-time data.

 OSLO/COPENHAGEN Norwegian law student Karen Nerbo summed up the feelings of many on Monday as her country was named the world's happiest country.